andersnoren/hemingway/readme.txt

 – Refined the custom CSS code for the accent color to be less messy – Made it possible to deactivate Google Fonts by a translateable string, same as the TwentyXXX implementation
 - Made the name of the "primary" menu theme location translateable
+- CSS formatting and other minor tweaks and fixes

 Version 1.65 (2018-06-01)
 -------------------------